Thirdy-jea/github-slideshow/_posts/0000-01-02-Thirdy-jea.md

 ---
-layout: slide
+layout: slide mmm
-title: "Welcome to our second slide!"
+title: "Welcome to our slide!"
 ---
+texttt
-Your text
+text
-Use the left arrow to go back!
+Use the left arrow!